 Question: How many chairs does each table have?

 Question: But I have more than 2 people at my table, what now?

 Answer: Each table has a max of two artists that can reside behind the space.
-More than two people working behind the scenes? … then you should look into purchasing more than one table or give your fellow table mates a break and take turn manning the space.
-E-mail Artist Alley about acquiring extra AA badges for your extra table help! ~ AA badges at the Door are -VERY- limited.
+Give your fellow table mates a break and take turns manning the space!
+E-mail Artist Alley about acquiring extra Artist Alley badges for your extra table help!
+Artist Alley badges at-the-door are VERY limited.

 Question: What are the Artist Alley hours this year?

 |Saturday||9am to 10am||10am to 10pm||10pm to 11pm|